agoering/spice-pinball/docs/controloutputs.md

 Upload the following program: <a href="{{ site.baseurl }}/sketches/s3_rgb_theramin.txt">rgb_theramin</a>

-Go ahead and wave your hands around in front of the sensors a little bit, and see what happens.
+Go ahead and fiddle with the sensors a little bit, and see what happens.
 Your LED color should be changing.

 **_CHECKPOINT!_**

-Before you start making tunes, let's have a quick look at the program.
-Most of it should look very familiar, but there arenew functions, ```analogRead()``` and ```analogWrite()```, that we need to use analog inputs.
+Let's have a quick look at the program.
+Most of it should look very familiar, but there are new functions, ```analogRead()``` and ```analogWrite()```, that we need to use analog inputs.

 Again, we'll declare some variables for the analog inputs: